national-fruites/app-privacy-policy/index.md

 We collect your data for the following purposes:

-- To process orders, deliveries, and customer requests
-- To communicate with you about your orders or support needs
-- To improve the app’s performance, reliability, and features
+- ✅ **Order Fulfillment:** To deliver products accurately to your address
+- 📞 **Mobile Number Usage:** Enables delivery personnel to contact you if they need assistance finding your location
-- To send important updates or service-related notifications
+- 🔄 **Communication:** To send confirmations, updates, or support messages
+- 📸 **Profile Photo:** Used only for in-app user display to personalize your experience
+- 📊 **Performance Tracking:** Improve features, detect bugs, and optimize your app experience

-We **do not** use your personal information for advertising or sell it to third parties.
+> **Note:** We do **not** use your personal data for advertising or sell it to third parties.

 ---

 ## 3. How We Use and Store Your Data

-- Your personal data is stored securely on our servers.
+- Your data is securely stored on our servers.
-- We implement reasonable safeguards (encryption, access controls) to protect your data.
+- We use industry-standard encryption and access control to protect your information.
-- Only authorized personnel have access to personal information.
+- Only authorized personnel have access to your data.

-We retain your data **only as long as necessary** for providing services or as required by law.
+- We retain data **only as long as necessary** for the purposes described or as required by law.

 ---